martinval20/servicesNetwork/README.md

 # servicesNetwork
-A proyect develop by me for a university subject
+A proyect developed by me for a university subject